mephilip/email-framework/README.md

 # STEPS

 1. Fork this repository.
-Be sure to fork it under USAA EMAILS, use the correct filename of the email, and make sure "Enable fork syncing" is not checked.
+Be sure to fork it under EMAILS, use the correct filename of the email, and make sure "Enable fork syncing" is not checked.
 2. Use "git clone <repository_url>" to clone your new repository.
 3. Make sure you change the name, date, and subject (optional) in the package.json file.
 This is super important because this is what determines what your zip file will be called, where the images will be deployed on Rackspace, and where on the email-testing server your email will be deployed.
 4. Run npm install